PanDAWMS/panda-docs/docs/source/client/pflow.rst

     :language: yaml
     :caption: merge_many.cwl

-Note that ``SubworkflowFeatureRequirement`` is required to use nested workflows.
+Note that nested workflows requires ``SubworkflowFeatureRequirement``.

 It is possible to run a task or nested workflow multiple times over a list of inputs using ``ScatterFeatureRequirement``.